kedro-org/kedro/docs/source/hooks/introduction.md

 where `<plugin_name>` is the name of an installed plugin for which the auto-registered Hooks must be disabled.

+### Hook Execution Order
+Hooks follow a Last-In-First-Out (LIFO) order, which means the first registered hook will be exeucted last.

+Hooks are registered in the following order:
+1. Project hooks in `settings.py` - If you have `HOOKS = (hook_a, hookb,)`, `hook_b` will be executed before `hook_a`.
+2. Plugins hooks registered in `kedro.hooks`, and it follows alphabetical order.

+In general, hook execution order are not guaranteed and you shouldn't rely on it.
+If you need to make sure some hook get executed first/last, you can use the the [`tryfirst` or `trylast` argument](https://pluggy.readthedocs.io/en/stable/index.html#call-time-order) for `hook_impl`.

 ## Under the hood

 Under the hood, we use [pytest's pluggy](https://pluggy.readthedocs.io/en/latest/) to implement Kedro's Hook mechanism.
 We recommend reading their documentation if you have more questions about the underlying implementation.

+### Plugin Hooks
+Plugin hooks are registered using []`importlib_metadata`'s `EntryPoints` API](https://docs.python.org/3/library/importlib.metadata.html)